 Once adopted, the financial statements cannot be revoked.
-Should it subsequently be found that the financial statements are seriously deficient in providing the legally required insight, specific procedures (outlined in Chapter 6, 'Financial statements', paragraph 6.1) must be followed (article 362-6 NCC).
+Should it subsequently be found that the financial statements are seriously deficient in providing the legally required insight, specific procedures (outlined in paragraph 6.1 'General stipulations') must be followed (article 362-6 NCC).